PowerMops/powermops-site/src/routes/pmops/Lesson-19.md

   parLeft        parent left                                                                                                 the bound is measured from the left edge of the parent
   parRight       parent right                                                                                                the bound is measured from the right edge of the parent
   parCenter      parent center                                                                                               the bound is measured from the center of the parent
-  parProp        parent proportional                                                                                         the \'bound\' is a value out of 10000, expressing a proportional distance across the width of the parent.
+  parProp        parent proportional                                                                                         the 'bound' is a value out of 10000, expressing a proportional distance across the width of the parent.
   parTop         parent top                                                                                                  the bound is measured from the top of the parent
   parBottom      parent bottom                                                                                               the bound is measured from the bottom of the parent
   &nbsp;         ( Note that parCenter and parProp can also be used in the vertical direction, with the obvious meanings.)